-On January 3, 1995, the Company acquired all of the issued and outstanding shares of capital stock of Harlan in accordance with the terms of the Merger Agreement for a total consideration of \$19,291,097 consisting of \$13,611,557 of cash, \$3,737,430 in non-escrow notes and \$1,942,110 in escrow notes.
-The nonescrow notes provided that they may be converted into shares of Common Stock at a conversion price of \$12.6212 at any time after January 4, 1996 and before January 3, 2002.
-The escrow notes provided that they may be converted into shares of Common Stock at a conversion price of \$12.6212 at any time after the expiration of the representations and warranties of Harlan under the Merger Agreement and before January 3, 2002.
-As a result of the Stock Dividend and in accordance with the terms of the escrow and non-escrow notes the conversion price was decreased to \$9.4659.
-John M. Harlan and his five brothers and sisters (the "Noteholders") received all of the escrow and non-escrow notes, aggregating \$5,679,540 which are convertible into shares of Common Stock under the terms of the Merger Agreement.
-Both the escrow and non-escrow notes are for a term of seven years with interest being paid semi-annually and the principal being repaid in three equal payments on the fifth, sixth and seventh anniversary dates of the notes respectively.
-The escrow and the non-escrow notes may be redeemed by the Company at any time after January 3, 2000 or at any early time with the consent of the Noteholder.
-To the extent provided in the Merger Agreement, the Company may setoff against the escrow notes the amount of any damages the Company may have as a result of claims related to inaccurate representations or warranties of Harlan under the Merger Agreement.
-In exchange for his 61,223 shares of stock of Harlan, John M. Harlan, as trustee, received cash in the amount of \$989,417, a 7% convertible subordinated non-escrow note in the amount of \$537,098 and a 7% convertible subordinated escrow note in the amount of \$279,096.
+On January 3, 1995, the Company acquired all of the issued and outstanding shares of capital stock of Harlan in accordance with the terms of the Merger Agreement for a consideration consisting of cash and certain Escrow and Non-Escrow Notes.
+The Escrow and Non-Escrow Notes provide that they may be converted into shares of Common Stock at a conversion price of \$12.6212.
+As a result of the 1995 and 1997 Stock Dividends and in accordance with the terms of the Escrow and Non-Escrow Notes the conversion price was decreased to \$5.67954.
+John M. Harlan and his five brothers and sisters (the "Noteholders") received all of the Escrow and Non-Escrow notes.
+Both the Escrow and Non-Escrow Notes bear interest at the rate of 7% and are for a term of seven years with interest being paid semi-annually and the principal being repaid in three equal payments on January 3, 2000, 2001 and 2002 respectively.
+The Escrow and the Non-Escrow notes may be redeemed by the Company at any time after January 3, 2000 or at any early time with the consent of the Noteholder.
+As a result of a settlement between the Company and the Noteholders related to certain claims against the Escrow Notes by the Company under the Merger Agreement, each of the Noteholders has granted an option to the Company to purchase any and all shares into which he or she elects to convert his or her Escrow Note and one of his or her two Non-Escrow Notes at an exercise price of \$5.67954 per share.
+In the case of Mr. Harlan, he has granted an option to the Company to purchase any and all shares into which he elects to convert his Escrow Note in the amount of \$279,096 and one of his two Non-Escrow Notes in the amount of \$210,776.
+The other Non-Escrow Note held by Mr. Harlan is in the amount of \$326,322.